RVxLab/hcaptcha/README.md

 A package to easily include [HCaptcha](https://hcaptcha.com) in Laravel.

-This project is originally based on [laravel-reCAPTCHA](https://github.com/Dylanchouxd/laravel-reCAPTCHA) and created by [Scyllaly](https://github.com/scyllaly).
+This project is originally based on [laravel-reCAPTCHA](https://github.com/Dylanchouxd/laravel-reCAPTCHA) and forked from [Scyllaly](https://github.com/scyllaly), who seemingly abandoned the project.

+This fork is a drop-in replacement for Scyllaly's package, maintaining the same namespace for 4.x and 5.x versions.

 ## Requirements